jhzuo/jhzuo.github.io/_pages/about.md

 News
 ======
+- **Jan.
+2025**: Our work on bandits robust to adversarial attacks is accepted to ICLR 2025.
 - **Dec.
 2024**: Our work on robust combinatorial contextual bandits is accepted to INFOCOM 2025.
 - **Dec.
 2024**: Our work on heterogeneous multi-agent bandits with hints is accepted to AAAI 2025.
-- **May.
-2024**: Our work on a combinatorial bandit approach to solving episodic RL is accepted to ICML 2024.
-- **Feb.
-2024**: I give a talk on adversarial attacks on cooperative multi-agent bandits in the Information Theory and Applications (ITA) Workshop.
-- **Dec.
-2023**: Two papers about split learning on the mobile edge and context-aware probabilistic maximum coverage bandits are accepted to INFOCOM 2024.